cesar-cm/QuizApp/README.md

 /node_modules/react-native-pager-view/src/utils.tsx
 ```

-this is a known issue, check here:
+this because there is aknown issue on the pager view library, check here:

 ```
 https://github.com/callstack/react-native-pager-view/issues/300